 - Current Curriculum Vitae (CV).
 Do not include your Social Security number

-- Completed HHS Application Form HHS 426 – Application for Waiver of the Two-Year Foreign Residence Requirement of the Exchange Visitor Program
+- Completed HHS Application Form HHS 426 – Application for Waiver of the Two-Year Foreign Residence Requirement of the Exchange Visitor Program – PDF

-- Submitter's cover letter and G-28
+- Submitter's cover letter and G-28 – PDF

 - treats all patients regardless of their ability to pay,

-- accepts Medicare, Medicaid, and S-CHIP assignment, and
+- accepts Medicare, Medicaid, and S-CHIP assignment,

-- uses a sliding fee scale
+- uses a sliding fee scale, and

 - be of three years' duration,

+- include a clause that the contract can only be terminated for cause until completion of the three-year commitment.
 NOTE: Contract may not contain a non-compete clause or restrictive covenant.

-- Prevailing wage form
+- Prevailing wage information